What CDC says not to do before cooking your Thanksgiving turkey - NewsBreak

 (WJW) — Thanksgiving week is upon us and it’s time to dig out the old recipes once again.

-But before you carry on old traditions, the Centers for Disease Control says you might want to re-think how you prep your turkey.Columbus Zoo welcomes baby langur
+But before you carry on old traditions, the Centers for Disease Control says you might want to re-think how you prep your turkey.Company recalls mustard sold in Ohio

 CDC says to NOT wash or rinse raw turkey since its juices can spread in the kitchen and contaminate other foods, utensils, and countertops.